ExtraHop/code-examples/README.md

 For more information, see [Upgrade ExtraHop firmware through the REST API](https://docs.extrahop.com/current/rest-upgrade-firmware/).

+### upload-ids-rules

+This Python script uploads a set of curated IDS rules from the ExtraHop Customer Portal to consoles and sensors.

+For more information, see [Upload IDS rules to the ExtraHop system through the REST API](https://docs.extrahop.com/current/rest-upload-ids/)

 ### upload-stix

 This Python script uploads all STIX files in a given directory to a list of ExtraHop systems